-Different proximity data service providers are available for the purpose.
+Different proximity data service providers are available for this purpose.
 They are designed to help businesses understand the real-time as well as historical locations of their customers.

-For example, Knorex XPO a cross-channel marketing cloud platform supports geo-targeting and proximity targeting.
+For example, Knorex XPO a cross-channel marketing cloud platform that supports geotargeting and proximity targeting.

 How does proximity marketing work?

 As mentioned earlier, proximity targeting uses physical devices like beacons that send information (images, text, video) as soon as they come in contact with a Bluetooth-enabled device like a smartphone.

 Once beacons have been purchased, they are set in specified locations within the store.
 When a targeted consumer having a mobile application (that supports beacon targeting) on their phone walks within the range, the beacon receives a signal to send push notifications to the app.

 But how do these proximity marketing devices work in terms of technology?